 Book at Lunchtime:

-Each term, TORCH's flagship event series Book at Lunchtime brings together Oxford academics in the humanities to discuss new humanities books at bite-size interdisciplinary, lunchtime discussions.
-The following will take place during Trinity Term 2017.
+Each term, TORCH's flagship event series Book at Lunchtime brings together Oxford academics in the humanities to discuss new humanities books at bite-sized interdisciplinary, lunchtime discussions.
+The following will take place during Michaelmas Term 2017.

 TORCH and the Pitt Rivers Museum have been awarded funding from the IT Innovation Fund to create two mobile apps to share Oxford’s diverse voices, stories, research and collections with members of the University and the public.